jdbates/DU-avionics/README.md

 - DU_Avionics_Library_large.conf is intended for large constructs which have too many hover elements to link automatically.
 Currently, in order to access ground distance for hover engines, they must be explicitly linked to a control unit or programming board.
 This autoconf disables the auto-linking to provide more control for constructs with slot limitations.
 Users can either manually link hover engines (slot doesn't matter), or choose not to link any.
 If the latter, the script will still run fine, but won't be able to do automatic ground avoidance.

 For more advanced users who'd like to incorporate these controls into their own custom scripts, I've provided library functions in the /lib directory.  avionics.lua contains all of the necessary control code for flying your ship.
 The provided autoconf files above give examples of how to call the library from your control unit's Lua.

+## Usage
+For the most part, the flight controls should be familiar to anyone whose already flown with the default flight script.
+The only exception to that is that the 'G' key now toggles between landing and flight modes.
+When you board your construct, it defaults to starting in 'landed' mode, so you will need to press the 'G' key to be able to takeoff.

+Additionally, Option-1 will now automatically level your ship during flight (however, any other control inputs will override this, so make sure to let it finish levelling before you make further adjustments).